The Colors of The Sheltie

 100% Color-Headed White

-DNA Studies: This past year, one gene for producing white markings has been identified on canine chromosome 20.
+DNA Studies: One gene for producing white markings has been identified on canine chromosome 20.
+This is considered to be the S locus.
 The gene is the MITF gene, also known to produce white markings in other animals.
-So far, this has been shown to produce white markings in Beagle crosses, Landseer Newfoundlands, and Boxers.
-The extent to which changes in this gene control the white markings of Shelties is unknown.
+It has has been shown to produce predominantly white markings in numerous breeds including color-headed white Shelties.

 DNA Studies: The B locus is the TRYP1 gene on canine chromosome 11.
 TRYP1 is short for Tyrosinase Related Protein 1, which is a determinant of coat color in many other species.
 The dominant B allele results in the production of black rather than brown eumelanin.
 There are actually three different recessive alleles termed bc, bd, and bs, each acting a bit differently, but any combination of two of them will result in the production of brown eumelanin rather than black.

-D Locus genes: In the Sheltie, the recessive gene at the D locus causes the dilution of black pigment to grey.
+D Locus: In the Sheltie, the recessive allele at the D locus causes the dilution of black pigment to grey, which is also called blue dilute.
 This recessive gray is present at birth and is seen as a dog with dark gray nose and eye rims, and the black portions of the coat diluted to dark blue-gray.
 It has no effect on the tan pigment of a sable coat, although it can result in a grey-nosed sable.
-This is the gene that is called the Maltese blue dilution.
+This is the color that is called the Maltese blue dilution.
 It produces a tricolor who is grey, tan and white, and a bi-color who is grey and white.
 The effect is very pretty, but not currently allowed by the breed standard.

-DNA Studies: The blue dilution is associated with mutations at or near the MLPH gene on canine chromosome 25.
-Several mutations have been identified, but they are not consistent from breed to breed.
-Therefore the DNA test that has recently become available to identify carriers of the blue dilution will be reliable only for the breeds for which it was developed.
+DNA Studies: The blue dilution in many breeds is associated with a mutation of the MLPH gene on canine chromosome 25.
+The DNA test that has recently become available to identify carriers of the blue dilution will be reliable only for the breeds for which it was developed.
 The gene has not yet been examined in the Sheltie.

 Expected Colors